Imported from Europe

-Imported from Europe is an album by saxophonist Stan Getz which was released on the Verve label in 1959.
+Imported from Europe is an album by saxophonist Stan Getz, released on the Verve label in 1959.

 Reception

-The Allmusic review by Jason Ankeny stated: "Imported from Europe channels the frosty ambience of its geographic origins to create one of Getz's most evocative efforts -- a decisively modern and cerebral session, it's nevertheless humanized by the warm, rich tone of Getz's tenor sax".
+The AllMusic review by Jason Ankeny stated: "Imported from Europe channels the frosty ambience of its geographic origins to create one of Getz's most evocative efforts -- a decisively modern and cerebral session, it's nevertheless humanized by the warm, rich tone of Getz's tenor sax".